jongiddy/typle/README.md

 A Rust macro to create items for different sized tuples.

-The `typle!` macro can generate trait implementations for multiple-arity tuples:
+The `typle!` macro can generate trait implementations for multiple tuple lengths:

 ```rust
 use typle::typle;